Get your chihuahua’s IBS under control

 You must acknowledge the contribution that feeding a raw diet has made to dog health.
 I don’t feed it personally as mine won’t eat it.
 And, although I have no evidence for this next statement; I would worry about feeding raw food to a dog with a compromised immune function.
 Also consider shop brought raw food like any dog food you might buy and check the ingredients.
 A poorly balanced raw diet is just as bad as a poorly balanced tinned food.

-There seems to be a buzz around the use of CBD oil for dogs.
+There seems to be a lot of buzz around the use of dog cbd products.
 We have used it successfully with our dogs from time to time.
 Some research does suggest that CBD oil is proving useful when treating IBS and IBD.
+It is supposed to be able to help pets who suffer from separation anxiety as well.
 You can read more about CBD oil for dogs here.

 Managing your chihuahua’s IBS will be a matter of trial and error.
 Finding a meal system that works for them and keeps them healthy.
 Be mindful that during a flare up your dog will already not be absorbing all the nutrients from his daily food intake.
 Don’t compound this by feeding a badly balanced diet.